 Picking the right Kowloon hotel is very important and tricky at the same time.
 There are 815 Hong Kong hotels on Agoda.com.
 First list out all the things to do in Kowloon that is a must and chose a hotel that is easily accessible to most of your Kowloon points of interest or an MTR station.
 When looking at hotels in Hong Kong you will notice very quickly they aren’t cheap and space is limited in Hong Kong.
 Rooms can be very very tiny, so make sure to read all the details about a hotel before booking.

-There are also hundreds of Hong Kong Airbnb listings that are a fraction of the prices than Hong Kong hotels.
+There are also hundreds of Hong Kong Vrbo listings that are a fraction of the prices than Hong Kong hotels.
 Not only will it be cheaper to stay in an Airbnb but you can also save money by renting an entire apartment you’ll have a kitchen to make a meal or two.

 We stayed at The Luxe Manor which was located in the heart of Tsim Sha Tsu and only a few minutes walk to the MTR, which easily connected us to all the things to do in Hong Kong.
-Our room was huge for Hong Kong standards, with fun boutique style rooms, huge bathroom, and a big free breakfast buffet.
+Our room was huge for Hong Kong standards, with fun boutique-style rooms, a huge bathroom, and a big free breakfast buffet.
 One of the most popular cheap places to stay in Hong Kong is the Chungking Mansions rooms are as small as 43 square feet, just think about that…well that’s what $30 a night in Hong Kong will get you.

 Best Places To Stay In Hong Kong